js1019/PlanetaryModels/README.md

 If you need to compute the reference gravity field, please go to ./package/stfmmlib3d-1.2, and compile it.

-If you use a linux node, you may follow the README.md under ./package
+If you use a linux computational node/workstation, you may follow the README.md under ./package

 This repository uses four different packages: